-Just over an hours drive west of Georgia’s capital Tbilisi is Gori, we took a mini-bus from the outskirts of Tbilisi near a rail station, to reach the town.
-The journey travels initially through the mountains which surround Tbilisi and eventually open out into a broad fertile valley.
+Just over an hours drive west of Georgia’s capital Tbilisi is Gori.
+We took a mini-bus from the outskirts of Tbilisi near a rail station, to reach the town.
+The journey travels initially through the mountains which surround Tbilisi and then into a broad fertile valley.

 Gori is not large and is physically dominated today as it has been since the 13thc, or earlier, by a castle, Gori Fort.
 Though the upper part is a ruin this is a must visit for the overview of the town.
 However, in all other respects, the town is dominated by its most famous son, Joseph Stalin.

-Located in the grounds of the museum dedicated to Stalin is a small house that is apparently his birthplace and obviously, states ‘local boy made good’, so to say.
+Located in the grounds of the town’s museum, dedicated to Stalin, is a small house that is apparently his birthplace and discretely implies ‘local boy made good’, so to say.

-Driving back it was obvious that we were very near the new border, often it was literally next to the road.
-This new border was created after the war with Russia, which pushed the de-facto border in places almost 100km beyond the previous and internationally accepted border.
-Tbilisi is now a short Tank drive down the road or along a cargo rail track if a new conflict breaks out.
-The EU flag flies everywhere as if a magic Totem.
+Driving back it was obvious that we were very near the new defacto Russian Georgian border.
+This new border was created after the 2008 Russian invasion, which created two new Ruritanian puppet statelets, Abkhazia and South Ossetia.
+This pushed the de-facto border in places almost 100km beyond the previous internationally accepted border.
+Often the new border was literally next to the main road through Georgia.
+Tbilisi is now a short Russian Tank drive down the road, or along a cargo rail track if a new conflict breaks out.
+Everywhere the EU flag can be seen, as if a magic protective Totem.